Do You Need an Umbrella Stroller? A 2025 Parent Guide

 If Your Child Has Outgrown Strollers

 Children grow fast, and strollers don’t last forever.
-Most umbrella strollers have weight limits between 40 and 55 pounds.
+Most umbrella strollers have weight limits between 40 and 55 pounds (Parents, 2025).
 If your child is nearing this range or prefers walking, it might be time to skip the stroller altogether.

 Here’s a quick look at milestones that show when kids typically outgrow strollers: